Pediatric Emergency Services Network Quarterly Education Offering

 Target Audience: Emergency Department nurses and providers in the Dallas/North Texas area, first responders and community rescue individuals.

-This event is free and provided by the Pediatric Emergency Services Network in conjunction with the Trauma Services department at Children’s Medical Center.
+This event is free and provided by the Pediatric Emergency Services Network at Children’s Medical Center.

 Free parking available for those attendees who park in the visitor parking lot, connected to the Dallas Ambulatory Care Pavilion at 2350 N Stemmons Freeway (I-35 E next to I-35 access road).